zentuit/unity3d-profile/README.md

 ## Debugging

-If you want to see full debug messages from android-store and ios-store you just need to check the box that says "Debug Messages" in the SOOMLA Settings.
+If you want to see full debug messages from android-profile and ios-profile you just need to check the box that says "Debug Messages" in the SOOMLA Settings.
 Unity debug messages will only be printed out if you build the project with _Development Build_ checked.

 ## Cloning